portlandwebworks/mdhs-prototype/kubernetes/README.md

 The above command can also be used to provision stage, qa and other environments to meet the project requirements.
 You will also need to create the secret in the production namespace using `--namespace`.

 ### Docker Compose Demo
 The Kubernetes platform leverages [Docker] (https://www.docker.com/what-docker) containers for all of it's deployments.
+This is a quick demo of the environment that can be setup locally using Docker Compose.
+This will launch a local environment using the same publically accessible Docker images used to power the cloud hosted environment.
+This example also demonstrates externalized configuration by overriding the default H2SQL Database with a PostgreSQL databse.

-To demonstrate the power of Docker, there is a quick demo of the environment that can be setup locally using Docker Compose.
-If you have Docker installed, you can launch a local environment using the same publically accessible Docker images used to power the cloud hosted environment.
-From the current directory, just run the following and visit [http://localhost:8080/](http://localhost:8080/).
+From the current directory, run the following and visit [http://localhost:8080/](http://localhost:8080/).

 ```
 docker-compose up